City of Monona looks to save former San Damiano Friary, Allis homestead

 As one of the last largely undeveloped pieces of property on Lake Monona, the former friary at 4123 Monona Drive is expected to command a steep price should its owners, the De Pere-based St. Norbert Abbey, agree to sell.
 Appraisals done in 2011 and 2016 put its value at $10.3 million and $8.6 million, respectively, according to city officials.

-Monona Mayor Mary O'Connor said the city could contribute money towards its purchase, but won't take ownership.
-A statement from the city says the City Council is "not interested in the city being the sole financial contributor to acquiring the property, but rather serving as an intermediary to determine if a collaborative partnership of stakeholders could be formed to pursue a purchase agreement with the Abbey."
+Monona Mayor Mary O’Connor said the city could contribute money toward its purchase, but wouldn’t take ownership.
+A statement from the city says the City Council is “not interested in the city being the sole financial contributor to acquiring the property, but rather serving as an intermediary to determine if a collaborative partnership of stakeholders could be formed to pursue a purchase agreement with the Abbey.”

-Maintaining the Allis home, which is designated a city landmark, is likely to be expensive.
+Maintaining the Allis home, which is designated a city landmark, would likely be expensive.

-Late last year, the abbey applied for a permit to demolish the home, saying water leaks, asbestos contamination, lead paint and other problems with the structure made it too expensive to maintain.
+Late last year, the abbey applied for a permit to demolish the home, saying water leaks, asbestos contamination, lead paint and other problems made it too expensive to maintain.

 The abbey withdrew the permit request in late January after the city’s Landmarks Commission delayed action on it.
 The city’s historic preservation ordinance gives the commission the power to delay demolition of a structure for six months so that the city and the property owner can come up with a way to save it.